RTXI/live-image/README.md

 $ sudo dd if=the-new-live-cd.iso of=/dev/your_device bs=1M && sync
 ```

-If done from another OS, don't use UNetbootin.
-It rarely works, and it'll
+If done from another OS, try using UNetbootin.
-probably save you time to not bother with it.